-Do you have a sister, niece, or close family friend who you’d love to include in the wedding party, but she’s too old to be a flower girl and too young to be a bridesmaid?
-There’s another super-special way to honor her role in your life: make her a junior bridesmaid!
-With your ‘maids planning your bridal shower, organizing the bachelorette party, and popping the champagne while you get your hair and makeup done, what’s left for a junior bridesmaid to do?
-Our experts are here to break it down for you.
+Do you have a sister, niece, or close family friend who you’d love to include in the wedding party but she’s too old to be a flower girl and too young to be a bridesmaid?
+Luckily, there’s another super special way to honor her role in your life and to include her in your big day.
+Make her a junior bridesmaid to be sure is still a part of the celebration.

-A junior bridesmaid is a younger member of the wedding party who falls squarely into that age gap between “flower girl” and “bridesmaid” (usually about eight to 16, or whatever ages you feel are appropriate).
+A junior bridesmaid is a younger member of the wedding party who falls into that age gap between flower girl and bridesmaid (usually about eight to 16, or whatever ages you feel are appropriate).
 She might be a younger sister or sister-in-law, a niece, a cousin, a daughter, or a close family friend.
-Essentially, if she is important to you and your partner and falls in the age range you’ve determined, she’s the perfect candidate.
+Essentially, if she is important to you and your partner and falls in the age range you’ve determined, she’s the perfect candidate for this special role.

-A junior bridesmaid’s responsibilities are pretty basic: Before the wedding, she should attend the ceremony rehearsal and rehearsal dinner.
+A junior bridesmaid’s responsibilities will vary depending on your wedding plans, but there are a few key duties she should be present for.
+Before the wedding, she should attend the ceremony rehearsal and rehearsal dinner.
 On your big day, she will walk down the aisle (traditionally, ahead of your bridesmaids) and stand at the altar during the ceremony.
 And when it’s all over?
-If you’re having a sparkler send-off, she should help pass out those sparklers (but should leave the lighting to an adult).
+If you’re having a sparkler send-off, she should help pass out those sparklers (but leave the lighting to an adult).

-She may also participate in pre-wedding events, as long as they are appropriate for her age group.
-Afternoon luncheon and tea for your bridal shower?
-Bring her (and the flower girl!) along for the fun!
-Your junior bridesmaid should plan to help assemble favors, participate in games, and assist your bridesmaids with clean-up when it’s over.
-Bachelorette weekend in Vegas?
+Your junior bridesmaid may also participate in pre-wedding events, as long as they are appropriate for her age group.
+An afternoon luncheon and tea for your bridal shower?
+Bring her (and the flower girl) along for the fun!
+Your junior bridesmaid should plan to help assemble favors, participate in games, and assist your bridesmaids with the clean up when it’s over.
+But bringing her to a bachelorette weekend in Vegas?
 Not so much.

-If you two are particularly close—and especially if she’s your sister or daughter—you may want to include her in some of your wedding planning outings, like dress shopping.
-You never know what a fresh, younger set of eyes might bring into the dressing room for you to try!
-A younger girl might not be quite up to becoming your shopping companion, but cake tasting?
-That’s something any elementary schooler can get behind.
+If you two are particularly close—and especially if she’s your sister or daughter—you may want to include her in some of your wedding planning outings, like dress shopping or cake tasting.
+You never know what a fresh set of eyes might bring to the table.

-While including younger women in your bridal party is a great way to honor them and acknowledge the important role they play in your life, a junior bridesmaid isn’t a “must-have.”
-So if there aren’t any special young women in your life who you’d like to include, don’t sweat it.
-On the other hand, if there's a little guy in your life you'd rather include—go for it.
-Most important thing to remember: It's your party, so include (or don't include) whoever you want!
+While including younger women in your bridal party is a great way to honor them and acknowledge the important role they play in your life, a junior bridesmaid isn’t a must-have.
+If there aren’t any special young women in your life who you’d like to include, don’t sweat it.
+On the other hand, if there's a younger gentleman in your life you'd rather include—go for it.
+The most important thing to remember is that it's your party, so include (or don't include) anyone you want.